A Simultaneous Approach for Training Neural Differential-Algebraic Systems of Equations: Simultaneous approach for neural DAEs

-We briefly outline the so-called \textit{simultaneous approach} to solving \eqref{eq:dyn_opt}.
-For an in-depth discussion, see Chapter 10 in \cite{biegler2010nonlinear} or \cite{biegler2007simultaneous}.
-The fundamental concept of this approach is to fully discretize \eqref{eq:dyn_opt}, transforming it into a (large-scale) nonlinear optimization problem, which can be solved using an interior point method, for example.
-Although this approach is agnostic to the discretization scheme for \eqref{eq:dyn_opt_ode}, orthogonal collocation is often chosen in practice due to its favorable numerical stability and the ability to obtain smooth trajectories from the solution returned by the optimization solver.
+We briefly outline the simultaneous approach before applying it to \eqref{eq:parmest_opt_NODE}.
+At its core, this entails fully discretizing \eqref{eq:parmest_opt_NODE}, transforming it into a (large-scale) nonlinear optimization problem, which can be solved using an interior point method, for example.
+Although this approach is agnostic to the discretization scheme, orthogonal collocation is often chosen in practice due to its favorable numerical stability and accuracy.
+In particular, \citet{ascher1998computer} note that collocation methods using Radau points are well-suited for initial-value DAEs and very stiff ODEs.
+The application to semi-explicit index-2 DAEs usually necessitates the derivation of consistent initial conditions -- as we will see, this can be directly incorporated in the nonlinear programming problem where the collocation scheme is embedded.
+For parameter estimation problems, potential non-uniqueness of such conditions can reasonably be expected to be resolved by the minimization of an objective function encoding data fit, if all differential states are observed.
+Furthermore, for higher-index problems, it has been observed that the simultaneous approach can still return solutions, albeit under some numerical strain stemming from the ill-conditioning of the underlying DAE (\citep{biegler2010nonlinear}, Ch.
+10.4).

+For the description of the collocation scheme, we omit the superscript $(s)$ denoting the trajectory for notational brevity.
 The time horizon $[t_0, t_f]$ is divided into $n_{fe}$ finite elements, where element $i$ corresponds to the time span $[t_{i-1}, t_i]$, the length of the element is denoted by $h_i {=} t_i - t_{i-1}$.
-On each element $i$, every differential state $x^{(d)}(t)$ is approximated by a polynomial of degree $K$, using Lagrange interpolating polynomials.
-Note that $x^{(d)}(t)$ is the $d$-th component of the state vector $\bof{x}(t)$.
+On each element $i$, the differential states $\bof{x}(t)$ are approximated by polynomials of degree $K$, $\tilde{\bof{x}}(t)$, using Lagrange interpolating polynomials:

 Here, $\{\tau_j\}_{j=0,...,K}$ are the collocation points on each element, with $\tau_0=0$.
 The collocation points can be chosen based on different quadrature schemes, e.g. Lagrange-Radau \citep{biegler2010nonlinear}.
-Here, we assume matching collocation points for each dimension $d$, but this is not required.
-Using the Lagrange polynomials, we have $\tilde{x}^{(d)}(t_{i-1} + \tau_j h_i) {=} x^{(d)}_{ij}$, i. e., the value of the interpolating polynomial $\tilde{x}^{(d)}(t)$ at the collocation points is equal to the polynomial coefficients $x^{(d)}_{ij}$.
-We proceed with these coefficients as our discretized variables, and denote
+Here, we assume matching collocation points for each state in $\bof{x}(t)$, but this is not required.
+Indeed, even the number and size of the finite elements can be adjusted specifically for each differential state.
+Like all aspects relating to the discretization, this would have to be specified before the resulting NLP is solved.
+Using the Lagrange polynomials, we have ${\tilde{\bof{x}}(t_{i-1} + \tau_j h_i) {=} \bof{x}_{ij}}$, i. e., the value of the interpolating polynomials $\tilde{\bof{x}}(t)$ at the collocation points is equal to the polynomial coefficients $\bof{x}_{ij}$.